MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >> Prior to traffic getting routed through the vSRX.
 The vSRX will need to be rebooted.
 Please stop and restart the vSRX prior to the next steps.

 >> ###### General Use - Using the solution The Day-to-Day use
 >> With the setup portion and deployment complete.
 New child Organizational Units, when created will have all traffic routed back through the Security Infrastructure VPC.
-All AWS Security Control Policies that were created and Guard Rails as applied to the child Organizations.
+All AWS Security Control Policies that were created and Guardrails as applied to the child Organizations.

 >>Ensure that the account that is being used for the next steps are being performed from a top organization account and is "NOT" the root account.
 Additionally this step "IS" performed at the root organization AND NOT at Security Infrastructure OU created from the prerequisites.